How do people feel when they have experienced bereavement?

 Bereaved people often describe shock soon after the death of a loved one.

-- Have physical symptoms such as heart palpitations.
+- Have physical symptoms such as heart palpitations or a loss or appetite

 How do people feel weeks and months after a bereavement?